iankressin/blog/src/posts/solidity-coding-challenges.md

 ```

 As the items in the dynamic array are stored sequentially, and so are the struct fields, for each entry of the array, the implementation should "jump" three contiguous slots to reach the memory location where the next item is stored.
 That is exactly what `storageLocationOfIndex` is calculating: the storage address of an element of the array.

-// TODO: Check if there are too many "Now"s around.

 Now, it is possible to start reading data from the contract storage using inline assembly.